 - Have conversations directly related to pay - instead, take the opportunity to discuss future career aspirations with your staff member

-- Bring up performance issues that haven't previously been raised over the course of the year - there should be no unexpected surprises for your staff member related to their performance
+- Bring up performance issues that haven't previously been raised over the course of the year (see below*)

-After each meeting:
+After the meeting:

 You must complete task 3 in your reviewee's form, summarising the conversation and capturing any other reflections or observations you wish to make.
 You can add any relevant attachments if you wish.